Dfgsgh/Lua-PYluglot/README.md

 ```

 -p / --python: Path to your Python file <br>
--l / --lua: Path to your Lua file
+-l / --lua: Path to your Lua file<br>
 -o / --output: (Optional) Output polyglot file.
 If omitted, output is printed.

 ## 📄 How It Works